 Environmental Component Potential Impacts Mitigation Measures(s) It is critical to avoid damage to the structural root plate in order to prevent affecting tree stability and thus creating a hazard tree.
 In general, most of the fibrous roots of the tree are contained in the top 30 centimetres (11.75 inches) of the soil and may easily be severed during excavation, whilst structural roots are located deeper.
 Hand digging, low pressure hydro-vac or air spade exploratory digging will aid in determining the damage of the tree root system.
 All opportunities to avoid root and grade damage within the tree protection zone shall be taken - this shall include limiting machinery within the tree protection zone as much as possible and the employment of horizontal hoarding where work is proposed within the tree protection zone of a tree recommended for preservation.
 Any roots that are severed during construction shall be cut cleanly to minimize decay and entry points for disease.
 If roots will be exposed for more than a few hours, mulch, wet burlap or soil shall be applied as soon as possible and watered regularly to prevent roots from drying-out, under the supervision of a Certified Arborist.
-Excavation Curaciae et Biele Methods of excavation within tree protection zone of trees proposed for protection or retention shall include those which cause the least harm to the tree, such as pneumatic or hydraulic excavation.
+Excavation Methods of excavation within tree protection zone of trees proposed for protection or retention shall include those which cause the least harm to the tree, such as pneumatic or hydraulic excavation.
 These methods include tools which use high-pressure air or water to remove the soil around the roots without damaging the larger roots.
 Fill within the tree protection zone shall not be permitted unless it is mitigated in a way that maintains air and water availability for roots.
 All grade changes within and adjacent to tree protection zones shall be undertaken in accordance with the previously specified tree protection guidelines.
 Access routes shall be established away from the tree protection zone.
 The existing grades within the tree protection zone shall not be disturbed to avoid damage to trees and soil compaction.
-Species at Risk General Habitat loss_disturbance and/or mortality to Species at All requirements of the Endangered Species Act and Species at Risk Act will Risk. be met.
+Species at Risk General Risk.
+All requirements of the Endangered Species Act and Species at Risk Act will De met.
 Species-specific mitigation measures will be implemented based on any recommended studies undertaken prior to construction, and in consultation with Ministry of the Environment, Conservation and Parks / Ministry of Northern Development, Mines, Natural Resources and Forestry.
-If Species at Risk is present and conservation strategies have been developed by Ministry of Northern Development, Mines, Natural Resources and Forestry/ Ministry of the Environment, Conservation and Parks, the commitments in the recovery strategy will be followed.
+If Species at Risk is present and conservation strategies have been developed by Ministry of Northern Development, Conservation and Parks, the commitments in the recovery strategy will be followed.
 On-site personnel will be provided with information (e.g., factsheets) that address the existence of potential Species at Risk onsite, the identification of the Species at Risk species and the procedure(s) to follow if an individual is encountered or injured.
 Barn Swallow Potential nest destruction and/or harm.
 Habitat loss, disturbance and/or mortality to Barn Swallow.
 Field surveys will be undertaken prior to construction to confirm the number of nests present at the known locations and whether the nests remain active.
-Ons imp corr pecies-specific monitoring activities will be developed accordance with any registration and/or permitting equirements under the Endangered Species Act.